Free Shipping With Subscription - 100% Moneyback Guarantee

 Cockroach on a wall inside of a home

-Males and females differ in color from reddish-brown to dark brown.
-They have 6 long legs and much longer antennae than other insects.
-At first glance, they appear to have hard shells (exoskeletons) on the back of their bodies, when in fact the shell is more of a papery, leather texture, not solid at all.
+At first glance, cockroaches appear to have hard shells (exoskeletons) on the back of their bodies, when in fact the shell is more of a papery, leather texture.
 The shell is there to protect the wings from destruction.
+In some large types of cockroaches, the males possess a double set of wings while the females do not possess wings at all.
+Even though they have wings, not all cockroaches can fly.

 The diet of a cockroach leaves little to the imagination — their food sources are essentially unlimited.
 They will eat almost anything — including meats, sweets and starches, skin, hair, paper, and any organism dead or alive.
 Nothing is off-limits to a cockroach.